Tessera: Quantum Circuit Transpiler

 What it does

-Applies the layout from DenseLayoutPassand routes the circuit to be compatible with the hardware's physical connectivity constraints.
-It maintains two tracking dicts: current_positions (logical → physical) and inverse_positions (physical → logical): which start equal to the initial layout and are updated every time a SWAP is inserted.
+For pairwise algorithms ("bfs", "a_star", and custom callables), the router maintains two tracking dicts: current_positions (logical → physical) and inverse_positions (physical → logical), which start equal to the initial layout and are updated every time a SWAP is inserted.
+For each instruction:

 • Single-qubit gates and measurements are emitted with their qubit index translated to the current physical position